watertap-org/reaktoro-pse/README.md

 ## 6. Known issues

 ### Closing dual infeasibility
-In some cases IPOPT might struggle to close unscaled dual infeasibility even when primal is reduced to <1e-8.
-This will be typically seen in the solver trace, that shows **inf_pr** being reduced to <1e-8 and **inf_du** being reduced to <1e-8 while solver does not terminate or terminates with **Solved to Acceptable level**.
+In some cases Ipopt might struggle to close unscaled dual infeasibility even when primal is reduced to <1e-8.
+This will be typically seen in the solver trace, that shows **inf_pr** being reduced to <1e-8 and **inf_du** stops being reduced and solver does not terminate or terminates with **Solved to Acceptable level**.
 [This is a result of using approximated hessian in the GrayBox model causing issues in calculations of dual infeasibility error.](https://list.coin-or.org/pipermail/ipopt/2007-February/000700.html)

 ### Solutions
 A. Set Ipopt solver option "recalc_y" to "yes"

-This option will force ipopt to use least squares method to calculate dual infeasibility, potentially improving accuracy of its estimates and reduce it to below tolerance level.
+This option will force Ipopt to use least squares method to calculate dual infeasibility, potentially improving accuracy of its estimates and reduce it to below tolerance level.
 Details on the [recalc_y](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_recalc_y) and [recalc_y_feas_tol](https://coin-or.github.io/Ipopt/OPTIONS.html#OPT_recalc_y_feas_tol).

     cy_solver = get_solver(solver="cyipopt-watertap")
     cy_solver.options['recalc_y']='yes'